brandtbucher/pycapi/README.md

 In [4]: %timeit PyDict_Copy({})
 378 ns ± 9.77 ns per loop (mean ± std. dev. of 7 runs, 1000000 loops each)
 ```

-Note that Python 3.7.3 was used in these examples; the performance gains are typically even _larger_ for older Python versions!

 </div>